 Richard tells the story of a man he knew who had the most incredible memory but forgot something at the absolutely worse time: during an important business deal.
 I have heard almost the exact same story from people in real life back when I tried to rely on my memory for everything.

 Write it down on paper because it burns it into your brain and subconscious more than typing it out does.
 Ever since I started writing everything down, I realized how much I forget on a daily basis by looking at my notes later.

 Even the genius rapper Eminem said in a 60 Minutes Interview that he always wrote things down whenever he had an idea for a lyric.

 Taylor Swift has admitted in many interviews that she immediately records a voice memo if she has a song idea on her iPhone.

-8. Be Willing To Say Not And Give Yourself Time
+9. Be Willing To Say Not To Requests